onqtam/headjack/src/concerns.md

 - Data pointed to by a URI is not by itself [self-authenticating](https://en.wikipedia.org/wiki/Self-authenticating_document) - it needs accompanying cryptographic Merkle proofs that only full blockchain nodes can generate.
 However, no solution provides fully self-authenticating content as keypairs might have changed - there will always be a need to consult with a [logically centralized](https://medium.com/@VitalikButerin/the-meaning-of-decentralization-a0c92b76a274) entity.
 Also archiving & bookmarking services (or fully self-contained articles/books with no external dependencies) that don't want to rely on repetitive requests to the blockchain in the future may request these proofs initially and store them along with the data.

+- what happens if an event that's not anchored yet becomes illegitimate by an IDM unauthorizing an application before the content is anchored?
+Confusing for people...

 - the unlimited amount & combinatorial explosion of customization & preferences might be too expensive for the infrastructure to support them

-- changing something from public to private
+- changing something from public to private and the other way around

-- Could be very addictive - no way to hide like count
+- what happens if some new application is very spammy? should the infra just pay the costs for storage by default?
+- what if a specific application is very spammy and infrasturcture blacklists it, but some users use it and expect their creations & edits to be visible elsewhere?